-Laboratory equipment is a vital part of any hospital, research facility or physician office, and the need for maximizing high-performance workstations is fundamental to laboratory workflow success.
+Laboratory equipment is a vital part of any hospital, research facility or physician office, and the need for maximizing high-performance clinical lab workstations is fundamental to laboratory workflow success.

 By Joe Yearm

 Today’s clinical labs in research facilities, hospitals and physicians’ offices need high-performance workstations to support the heavy, yet sensitive instruments they rely on to diagnose diseases or medical problems in patients.

 Various analyzers, such as blood, electrolyte, cell counter and biochemistry, require high-performance workstations that also provide space to perform critical tasks.

 Because laboratory equipment is so sensitive and crucial to clinical diagnoses, the lab workstation must be of the highest quality.
 There should be no wobbliness, and certainly no sense of weakness that could compromise test results.
 It’s also vital the workstation arrives undamaged and supports the weight of any type of equipment.

 Additionally, the workbenches must be adaptable and tailored to fit the available lab space in accordance with changing clinical diagnostic applications and accessories.

 While it can sometimes be an afterthought for healthcare managers in charge of diagnostic testing, workstations need to be carefully chosen and outfitted with the essential features and capabilities that fit the organization’s day-to-day workflow and testing operations.

 To that end, there are six critical features to consider when choosing a workstation: customizability; true quick ship capability; easy assembly; cost-effective price; strength and durability; and comprehensive, long-term warranty.
 Here’s a breakdown of each component:

 Due to the wide range of testing and processing requirements in healthcare, lab workstations often need to be customized to suit the specific application and available space.